'We didn’t handle their pressure very well at all': No. 20 Maryland too much for Nebraska women again

 You have free articles remaining.

 The Terps just kept hitting open jump shots.
-Maryland made 55 percent of its field-goal attempts in the first half (18-33) and led the Huskers 43-34 at halftime.
+Maryland made 55% of its first-half attempts (18-33) and led the Huskers 43-34 at halftime.

-A few times in the second half Nebraska got it deficit to six or seven points, but Maryland quickly answered with a basket each time.
+A few times in the second half Nebraska got the deficit to six or seven points, but Maryland quickly answered with a basket each time.

 Nebraska had another good game shooting three-pointers, going 9-for-19.
 Nebraska also won the battle of the boards against the Big Ten's top rebounding team, 37-31.